ichris007/obsidian-jot-plugin/README.md

 - **Markdown Rendering** – Full support for Obsidian syntax: wikilinks, lists, checklists, blockquotes, embeds, and more.
 - **Multi‑language** – Built‑in Chinese and English; follows Obsidian language settings or can be switched manually.
 - **Flexible Storage** – Choose between “one file per day” or a single master file.
+- **Zero interference** – Jot creates .md files only in your chosen folder, leaves your other notes untouched.
+Uninstall anytime – your jots remain intact.
 - **Lightweight & Efficient** – Incremental loading and file caching for optimal performance.

 ## 2 📦 Installation